Zopa Negotiation – Everything You Should Know

 What is ZOPA in Negotiation?

-Zone of Possible Agreement or ZOPA is the range in a negotiation where parties can find a common ground.
+Zone of Possible Agreement or ZOPA is the range in a negotiation where parties can find common ground.
 This is the area where parties will usually compromise and strike a deal.

 In negotiation, parties need to work toward a common goal and seek areas that have at least some of their ideas to reach an agreement.
-Thus, why ZOPA is crucial in negotiation.
+Thus, ZOPA is crucial in negotiation.

 No matter how far you have come in your negotiation, an agreement can never be reached outside of the zone of possible agreement.
-For a deal to happen, negotiating parties must understand their needs, interest, and values in the negotiation.
+For a deal to happen, negotiating parties must understand their needs, interests, and values in the negotiation.

 You must take note that a ZOPA can only exist if there is some overlap between what all parties are willing to accept from the negotiation.